verdict-project/verdict/docs/docs/tutorial/tpch.md

 # TPC-H Data Setup

-This is a step-by-step guide about how to set up TPC-H tables in different databases.
+This is a step-by-step guide for setting up TPC-H data in different databases.
+This guide will use 1GB data.
+This guide assumes you have basic knowledge about issuing commands in a terminal application.

-## Download 1GB Data
+## Download Data

-In your terminal, go to your work directory (say `/home/username/workspace`) and download the data we have archived for you:
+Go to your work directory (say `/home/username/workspace`) and download the data:

 ```bash
 cd /home/username/workspace